Rexx Language Binding für CORBA 3.0.

 interface Bsp1{

-int op1(in int etwas)}
+int op1(in int etwas)}becomes

 extern Corba_int Bsp_op1(Bsp1 zielref, Corba_int etwas, Corba_Environment *ev);